AcademySoftwareFoundation/MaterialX/documents/Specification/MaterialX.PBRSpec.md

 <a id="node-sheen-bsdf"> </a>

 ### `sheen_bsdf`
 Constructs a microfacet BSDF for the back-scattering properties of cloth-like materials.
-This node may be layered vertically over a base BSDF using a [&lt;layer>](#node-layer) node.
-All energy that is not reflected will be transmitted to the base layer.
+As an interface BSDF, this node may be layered vertically over a base BSDF using a [&lt;layer>](#node-layer) node, and all energy that is not reflected will be transmitted to the base layer.
 A `mode` option selects between two available sheen models, Conty-Kulla[^Conty2017] and Zeltner[^Zeltner2022].

 |Port       |Description                                             |Type   |Default      |Accepted Values     |
 |-----------|--------------------------------------------------------|-------|-------------|--------------------|